MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ms.custom: devx-track-azurecli
 ---

-# How-to use the Azure CLI in a PowerShell environment
+# Considerations for running the Azure CLI in a PowerShell environment

 Azure CLI is a tool to manage Azure resources through Azure CLI reference commands that run in both a Bash and PowerShell environment.
 However, there are slight syntax differences in parameter formatting between environments that can result in unexpected results.
 The purpose of this article is to help you resolve Azure CLI syntax errors when working in a PowerShell environment.